darena-solutions/bluebuttonpro-public/docs/source/meldrx-for-organizations/invite.rst

 --------------------------

 An organization can search for the invites that they have sent.
-The organization will need to indicate which FHIR server to search with by specifying a :doc:`FHIR server context <header-values>` header.
+The organization will need to indicate which FHIR server to search with by specifying a :ref:`FHIR server context <header-values>` header.
 The request can be constructed like this:

 .. code-block:: console